ldbc/ldbc_snb_interactive_v1_impls/README.md

 Implementations for the Workload components of the LDBC Social Network Benchmark ([specification](https://ldbc.github.io/ldbc_snb_docs/)).

+:warning: The most recent version of the code can be found on the `dev` branch.
+The `master` branch tends to be better tested and uses a stable version of the LDBC SNB driver.

 :warning: Implementations in this repository are preliminary, i.e. they are unaudited and - in rare cases - do not pass validation.
 For details, feel free to contact us through an issue or email.

 ## Directory layout